jashburn8020/docker-get-started/README.md

 - This new problem occurs because none of the repositories, including the above mirrors, contains `javax/xml/bind/jaxb-api/2.3.0-b161121.1438/jaxb-api-2.3.0-b161121.1438.pom`
 - A further [workaround](https://stackoverflow.com/a/72150668) involves adding `<dependencyManagement>` to [`pom.xml`](spring-petclinic/pom.xml) so that `jaxb-api 2.3.1` is used instead of the above problematic version

+### Run your image as a container

+- Run the image
+  - `docker run -d -p 8080:8080 --name springboot-server java-docker`
+    - `--name` gives the container a specific, otherwise a random name will be assigned
+- Restart the container
+  - `docker restart springboot-server`
+- Stop the container
+  - `docker stop springboot-server`
+- Start the container
+  - `docker start springboot-server`

 ## Sources